inmyth/mmm-java/README.md

 - [x] (bug) Orderbook buys is empty.
 - [x] check balancer generate for sells and both
 - [x] turn off seed on balancer
-- [] save worst rates for every orderbook
+- [x] save worst rates for every orderbook
-- [] any reseed should start from these prices
+- [x] any reseed should start from these prices
+- [] (bug) canceled txs are resubmitted in infinity.
+I think this happens when sell order crosses buy order so no cancel form was returned.

 ## NOTES
 RESPONSE